Topology and Localizations in a 2D Su-Schrieffer-Heeger Model with Domain Walls, Quasi-periodic Disorder and Periodic

 What follows here is a discussion on having such set of domain walls for $\theta=\pi$.
-The energy spectra as a function of domain wall amplitude $d_{0}$ is presented in Fig.\ref{fig6}.
-Like in 1D, here in 2D square lattice also the DW results in additional in-gap states {(often called bound states\cite{domain})} other than the mid-gap ZES.
-The localized ZES show localization either at one corner or at the DW position(see Fig.\ref{fig6}(c,d)).
+The energy spectra as a function of domain wall amplitude $d_{0}$ is presented in Fig.\ref{fig6}{(b)}.
+Like in 1D, here in 2D square lattice also the inclusion of DWs result in additional in-gap states {(often called bound states\cite{domain})}.
+The localized ZES show localization either at one corner or at the DW center(see Fig.\ref{fig6}(c,d)).
 We have seen that the DW of the 1D SSH chain connects two dimerized phases {($i.e.,$ each site has different hopping amplitudes with its two neighbors whose order flips at the DW)} of the chain where the absence of dimerization at the DW, the so-called unpaired site, produces {a zero mode, famously called a Jackiw–Rebbi mode}\cite{rebbi}. {In 2D, sign flips occur in $\delta_i$ and $\delta_j$ at the DW locations (see Eq.~\ref{dw1}).
 Hence for the site ($i_0,j_0$) where the orthogonal DW lines cross, there remains no dimerization with any neighbor whatsoever ($i.e.,$ all four neighbors are connected via same hopping amplitudes).
-In the bipartite language this creates a sublattice imbalance locally and more generally, a topological defect that produces a new zero-energy state.} Interestingly, for the modes localized at DW, we also witness some wavefunction peaks at the horizontal (vertical) edges with $x$ (or $y$) coordinate same as that of the DW center (see Fig.\ref{fig7}(a-c)).
+In the bipartite language this creates a sublattice imbalance locally and more generally, a topological defect that produces a new zero-energy state.} Interestingly, for the modes localized at DW positions, we also witness some wavefunction peaks at the $x$ (or $y$) edges with $y$ (or $x$) coordinate same as that of the DW center (see Fig.\ref{fig7}(a-c)).